inariksit/cgexp/README.md

 REMOVE S0 or S1 IF (0 <<<) ;
 ```

 In the first rule, we remove all non-starting states from the first state cohort.
 In the second rule, we remove all non-final states from the last state cohort.
-We use VISL CG-3 magic tags to match; but as easily we could've written a contextual test `(NOT -1 Det OR Adj OR Noun).`
+We use VISL CG-3 magic tags for BOS/EOS to match them; but as easily we could've written a contextual test `(NOT -1 Det OR Adj OR Noun).`

+After these rules have applied, we move on to the core of the grammar.

 ```
 SECTION